7 Best Stock Market Simulators

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

-Stock market simulators (also called trading simulators) give you a chance to test your investment strategies without risking the loss of any real money.
+Stock market simulators (also called trading simulators) allow you to test your investment strategies without risking losing any real money.

-If you are intrigued, read on to learn how trading simulators can help you develop the best investing strategy for your needs.
+If you are intrigued, learn how trading simulators can help you develop the best investing strategy for your needs.

 *Please note that these recommendations are listed in random order, not by recommendation.
 The simulator you use should be based on personal experience and other factors.